Sooraj-z/Brain-Tumor-Classification/README.md

 # 🧠 Brain Tumor Classification using EfficientNet-B0

 This project performs multi-class classification of brain tumor MRI scans using a fine-tuned EfficientNet-B0 model.
 The model distinguishes between four tumor types — glioma, meningioma, pituitary, and no tumor — with nearly 99% accuracy.
-Built for real-world reliability and supported with explainability techniques like Grad-CAM.

 🔗 [Back to Main GitHub Profile](https://github.com/Sooraj-z)